R35007/data-size-count-vscode-extension/README.md

 - Number of selected Words
 - Array Length if the selected data is an array
 - Object Size if the selected data is an object
-- Children elements count if the selected text is an HTML tag.
+- HTML or XML Tags count if the selected text is an HTML or XML tag.

 ## Screenshots